apostrophecms/apostrophe-documentation/tutorials/getting-started/setting-up-your-environment.md

 ## Setting up your environment for Apostrophe

-We're going to start from the very beginning by installing the software necessary to develop with Apostrophe and setting up an empty project to work with.
-At the end of this tutorial you will have all the tools you need to start building a website.
+We're going to start from the very beginning by installing the software necessary to develop with Apostrophe.
+In the next tutorial, we'll set up an empty Apostrophe site.

 ### Step 1: Install the Software